schwa/Ultraviolence/Documentation/Internals-Proposed.md

 - Only re-traverse dirty subtrees
 - Similar to swiftui perhaps?

 The current `Graph.expandNode` already does something similar to Option 1 - it expands nodes lazily as it traverses.
-We may need to maintain this approach rather than pre-building the full identity list.
+We may need to maintain this approach rather than pre-building the full identifier list.

 ### Benefits

-- **Stable Identity** - Elements maintain identity across frames via structure
+- **Stable Identifier** - Elements maintain identifier across frames via structure
-- **Smart Comparison** - Only compare properties for elements with same identity
+- **Smart Comparison** - Only compare properties for elements with same identifier
 - **Efficient Setup** - Setup only runs when element properties actually change
 - **Predictable** - Matches SwiftUI mental model
 - **Simple** - Flat array instead of complex tree manipulation